TheAshwanik/theashwanik.github.io/source/_posts/2023-02-26-spiffe-implementation-with-spire-and-oidc-setup.markdown

 To allow the server to read and write to this configmap, a ClusterRole must be created that confers the appropriate entitlements to Kubernetes RBAC, and that ClusterRoleBinding must be associated with the service account created in the previous step.

-Create the server’s service account, configmap and associated role bindings as follows:
+Create the server's  service account, configmap and associated role bindings as follows:

 ```
 $ kubectl apply \
     -f server-account.yaml \